BradleyCodeU/bradleycodeu.github.io/_aicc/u01generativeart/u01randomhaiku/instructions.md

 - Random adverb choice
 - Random line structure or random word order.
 For example, "The noun is adjective" compared to "Adjective, adjective noun"
 - Random text size, text style, text font
-- The focus of this project should be the TEXT, so don't worry about random colors.

 With 5 random elements, each time your project loads we should see a different haiku.
 Refresh the page several times to see how the poems change.

 The haiku should be displayed as text on the canvas [https://p5js.org/reference/p5/text/](https://p5js.org/reference/p5/text/).
 You could also add a simple visual background, but the focus should be the poem.

+NOTE: The focus of this project should be the TEXT, so don't worry about random colors.

 NOTE: Store your words in Javascript arrays [https://www.w3schools.com/js/js_arrays.asp](https://www.w3schools.com/js/js_arrays.asp) and use the p5js `random()` function to select from each array. [https://p5js.org/reference/p5/random/](https://p5js.org/reference/p5/random/)